SethClydesdale/fa-sticky-nav/README.md

 # FA Sticky Nav

 This is a sticky navigation developed for the support forums of forumactif, but can be used by others as well.
-The current setup is for version phpbb3, so you will need to make modifications for other forum versions.
-I'll most likely update this later on.
+The current setup is for version phpbb3, but the target node can be changed for each version.

 ## Installing